 - Indian citizens, Persons of Indian Origin (PIOs), Foreign citizens, Non-resident Indians (NRIs) and Overseas Citizens of India (OCIs) are all eligible to sit for the NEET 2023 test.

 - Students who successfully register between the required dates and meet the NEET eligibility requirements are eligible.

 - Clearing the NEET 2023 examination is essential for students who wish to take admission and study medical courses.

 - NEET is now even required for students who seek to study medicine overseas but return to India for practice.

-What parameters are considered for qualifying the NEET 2022 examination?
+What parameters are considered for qualifying for the NEET 2023 examination?